 Photo credit: @hiddendublinwalksandtours

-Best for: Adults.
-Tickets from €29.
+Best for: Over 16s.
+Tickets from €39.90.

 Spike Island, Cobh Harbour, Co Cork.

-Known as Ireland's "Gate to Hell," the cave of Uaimh na gCat (Oweynagat) in County Roscommon has strong ties to the ancient festival of Samhain.
+Known as Ireland's 'Gate to Hell,' the cave of Uaimh na gCat (Oweynagat) in County Roscommon has strong ties to the ancient festival of Samhain.
 Take a guided visit to the cave and down to the bowels of the Earth with the Rathcroghan Visitor Centre on their Origins of Samhain Cave Tour.

 Best for: Adults and families.
 Tickets from €15.